An excellent advisor does for the student’s entire curriculum what the excellent teacher does for one course.

 This important secret is sometimes lost on students.
-The adviser should be more than a person who signs off on your classes or tells you which courses to take; your adviser can serve as a mentor, counselor, networking connect, and/or sounding board.
-When meeting with your adviser, remember you are building your academic profile for employment and/or graduate opportunities.
+The advisor should be more than a person who signs off on your classes or tells you which courses to take; your advisor can serve as a mentor, counselor, networking connect, and/or sounding board.
+When meeting with your advisor, remember you are building your academic profile for employment and/or graduate opportunities.

 Secret #3: Change is sometimes good.

-If you feel that you do not fit or click with your adviser know, it is OK to change advisers.
-Whether the disconnect is personality, adviser accessibility or even that you have established a rapport with another professor or staff on campus, remember your comfort level and trust is important in a successful adviser/advisee relationship.
+If you feel that you do not fit or click with your advisor know, it is OK to change advisors.
+Whether the disconnect is personality, advisor accessibility or even that you have established a rapport with another professor or staff on campus, remember your comfort level and trust is important in a successful advisor/advisee relationship.

 Secret #4: Communicate.

-Do not go into your advising appointment as a blank slate, expecting your adviser to tell you everything to do.
+Do not go into your advising appointment as a blank slate, expecting your advisor to tell you everything to do.
 To be successful, you have to have questions, a basic vision, or even just ideas of what majors that you would like to pursue.
 If you have multiple or conflicting ideas or thoughts…it’s OK!
-Your adviser will appreciate your interest and be willing to help!
+Your advisor will appreciate your interest and be willing to help!